 Each autumn, we pause to give thanks for the food we gather from the earth.
 In this service, we’ll hear stories from four of our members about a loaf of bread, how the bread connects to their personal history, and the meaning it holds for them.
-Then, during social hour, they’ll share these loaves with all of us.
-This service coordinated by long-time Wy’east member, Anders Liljeholm.
+This is an intergenerational service and our children and youth have a contribution to this service as well.
+During our abbreviated social hour we will share the bread.

 Surprise!
 According to the Bible the first hymn was not sung in praise of God.
 Rather, it was in praise of human connection, body to body, like so many songs that we sing today.
 Was it just a silly little song—popular now but soon to be forgotten—or something more profound, a real “keeper”?
 Come and decide for yourself!
 Service led by Rev. Craig Moro.

 The second week of November is Transgender Awareness Week.
 In this service led by Wy'east Members and Friends we will work to develop our literacy of transgenderness and explore what it means to practice radical welcome and renew our commitment to be a Welcoming Congregation.

 /files/20191104MOROBRIDGES.mp3An angry delegation of UU’s once told me that I had better throw certain other members out of the church I was serving, or risk getting tossed myself.
 They weren't kidding.
 But what could I do?
 And what were those "certain other members" doing that made some folks so angry?
 Find out this Sunday.
 Service led by Rev. Craig Moro.

 We know that young people are resilient, dedicated and passionate.
 Let’s dive into the power of youth, the value of their vote, and how they are shaping our world.
 Isabela Villarreal serves as the Youth Leadership Coordinator at Next Up, a local nonprofit that amplifies the diverse voices of young people for a more accessible and equitable Oregon.